diskoverdata/diskover-docs/source_files/software_update_linux.md

 The update process for Diskover curation platform consists of updating two parts: 1) the Diskover indexer(s), and 2) the Diskover-Web server.

-The software can be updated using either 1) an update script that uses your Diskover ftp credentials to pull-down the latest version and update, or 2) extracting a tar file and copying the Diskover files to the proper locations.
+The software can be updated using either 1) an update script that uses a local Diskover tar.gz install file of the latest version and update, or 2) extracting a tar.gz file and copying the Diskover files to the proper locations.

 #### Upgrading with Update Script

-The following explains how to update the Diskover curation platform via the update script.
-To update Diskover v2, download the latest `update-diskover.sh` file from the [diskoverspace.com](https://github.com/diskoverdata/diskover-community) ftp server's scripts directory.
+The following explains how to update the Diskover curation platform via the update script `update-diskover.sh` file install the `install` directory.

-🔴 &nbsp;After downloading, edit the top of the file to include your ftp info, paths to Diskover v2, and then save it and run it.
-This will update Diskover v2 and Diskover-Web v2 to the latest version on the ftp server.
+🔴 &nbsp;After downloading, edit the top of the file to include the path to Diskover install tar.gz file, paths to Diskover v2, and then save it and run it.
+This will update Diskover v2 and Diskover-Web v2 to the latest version.

 🔴 &nbsp;Make a backup of your existing config files (optional):
 ```